 Unique Local Content

 99.9% of local roofers are targeting the same keywords.
-Unfortunately, that means they are all leaving valuable organic clicks on the table.
-About half of all of your clicks are coming from long0-tail keywords, which roofers fail to optimize for.
+Unfortunately, that means they all leave valuable organic clicks on the table.
+About half of your clicks come from long-tail keywords, which roofers fail to optimize for.

 Targeting shingle brands in your service areas is a great way to pick up some of these hidden clicks.
 You can use DataPins to continually insert shingle brand keywords into your local content based on real-life jobs.